 You’ll get a stimulus check if you meet these four requirements:

-The government will send you the payments via direct deposit or check based on the method you chose in your 2018 or 2019 tax filing.
-Please see the Internal Revenue Service (IRS) website frequently for updates related to the current economic stimulus payments.
+The government will send you the money via direct deposit or check based on the method you chose in your most recent tax filing.
+Please check the Internal Revenue Service (IRS) website frequently for updates related to the current economic stimulus payments.

 If you didn’t connect your bank account to your tax return with the IRS, you’ll receive a paper check.
-As of April 13, eligible people have already started receiving direct deposit payments.
-Checks will take much longer.
-If you haven’t already filed your 2019 tax return, Varo recommends linking your bank account for direct deposit to receive your payment faster than a paper check.
+Checks will take much longer than direct deposit.

 We can tell you the second it hits your account with push notifications.
 Turn them on in your Varo app: tap Settings, tap Manage Notifications, then set the slider to on.

 If you filed your most recent tax return using your Varo Money bank account and have migrated to the Varo Bank platform, we will automatically transfer the money to your Varo Bank account when the IRS deposits the payment.